🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ›οΈ Political Stability + 8.1 -- 20 The country is widely regarded as the most politically stable nation in Latin America, characterized by strong institutions and the rule of law.
+πŸ›οΈ Political Stability + 8.3 -- 20 Uruguay is one of the most politically stable countries in Latin America, with low corruption and peaceful transitions of power.

 🌍 DIGITAL NOMAD COMMUNITY